Photo Credit: Tha Dah Wah

 Cook them up just like you would chard or water spinach (they're tender, so don't take long at all to cook) in a stir-fry, stew, omelet, or simply sauteed alone with some garlic.
 Be sure not to include the larger stems, since they’re tough.
-Saute them with garlic or onions in olive oil until tender (they won't take long to cook at all!), braise them in coconut milk with ginger & turmeric, or use them in place of spinach in saag paneer (I will often use feta if I can't find Indian paneer).
+Saute them with garlic or onions in olive oil until tender, braise them in coconut milk with ginger & turmeric, or use them in place of spinach in saag paneer (I will often use feta if I can't find Indian paneer).

 STORAGE: Store sweet potato greens wrapped in a dry paper towel inside an open bag in your fridge for several days.
 If they wilt a little, don't worry.
 They wilt easily, but will cook up just fine.
 NOTE: like water spinach, they don't keep for long, so eat them right away.

-RECIPE: Sweet Potato Greens in Lemongrass Coconut Milk serves 4
+RECIPE: Sweet Potato Greens in Lemongrass and Coconut Milk (adapted from Love & Olive Oil) serves 4

 Bring a pot of water to a boil.
 Add a good pinch of salt.
 Remove any thick stems from your bunch of greens and toss the greens into the boiling water.
 Blanch for half a minute or until tender and drain.
 Set aside.
 Trim your lemongrass and finely slice a 2 inch length of it.
 Mince an onion, a clove or two of garlic, and a half inch piece of fresh ginger.
 Heat a couple tablespoons of oil in a big pan over medium heat and add your minced ingredients along with a pinch of ground turmeric (optional) and a pinch of chili flakes (optional) and a pinch of salt.
 Stir in a spoonful of soy sauce.
 Stir in 2 cups coconut milk and bring to a simmer.
 Now, add in your blanched greens and simmer for a couple minutes.
 Stir in a spoonful of sugar and season to taste with salt and pepper.
 Serve with rice.